Before you travel

 - check if your route has step-free access

 - check to see if the station will be manned during the time you are travelling

 - you will need to make firm travel plans and stick to them so that staff know when to expect you

 - if you are a wheelchair user, staff will not be able to lift you or your luggage

 - staff may refuse to help if they think that doing so will place either you or them at risk of injury

 Train and station facilities

-If you need assistance at the train station, contact either the station or Translink before you travel and let them know what help you will need.
+If you need help at the train station, contact either the station or Translink before you travel and let them know what help you will need.

 Many ticket office windows have induction loops to help people who have a hearing aid.
 These windows are clearly marked.
-And, phones at many stations are also fitted with devices to help people who have a hearing aid.
+Phones at many stations are also fitted with devices to help people who have a hearing aid.